Key Questions Answered in this Section

 - Composting Material: Due to their organic nature, corn husks are commonly composted, enhancing soil fertility and supporting sustainable farming practices.

-- Animal Feed: After proper processing, corn husks can be used as feed for livestock, providing a low-cost, fibrous supplement in animal diets.
+- Animal Feed: After proper processing, corn husks can be used as livestock feed, providing a low-cost, fibrous supplement in animal diets.

 - Handcrafted Goods: In many cultures, corn husks are traditionally used to make artisanal items, such as corn husk dolls, baskets, and mats, contributing to local economies and cultural heritage.